linchpin/wpengine-codeship-continuous-deployment/README.md

 For a more indepth walk through please visit [this article](https://linchpin.agency/blog/continuous-deployment-wp-engine-codeship/?utm_source=github&utm_medium=deployments&utm_campaign=wpengine) on the Linchpin site.

-# Beta Public Release Version 1.0
+# Public Release Version 2.0

 ### The instructions and the deployment script assumes the following